Redirects in Plesk - Windows Shared

 - Click OK.

-Creating a 301 Redirect via a Web.config File
+How to Create a 301 Redirect via web.config File

 There are a few options for configuring a 301 redirect via a web.config file.
 The web.config file is typically located in the document root folder of your website.
 This file can be created if one does not already exist.
 A basic web.config file would contain the following configuration: